erwanlemerrer/rennes-survival-guide/README.md

   - Best for late drinks: the [penny lane](https://www.facebook.com/pennylanerennes/) (for very late drinks: the Corner Shelter, closes at 4 on weekends)
   - Best happy hour with local drafts / best dive bar: la cité d'ys (7pm to 8pm).
   - Fancy cocktails: Le Monfort, le Peacock
+  - Beer place for beer geeks: la maison à bières craft.
   - Must do a crawl in rue Saint Michel at least once, not to late (<11pm) if you want a bit of space...
   - Open space bar with concerts: [le Mem](https://www.lemem.fr/) (not in the very center though).
-  - Large bars outside the city: Avec, Morex Custom, BDS.
+  - Large hipster bars outside the city: Avec, Morex Custom, BDS.

 ### Food
   - Local classic fast food: a "galette saucisse", that is basically a sausage wrapped in the local pancake variant.
   - Loads of créperies: same pancakes idea, must try, with Breton cider or sauer milk.
   - City is good for fish restaurants.
 Classic one is Taverne de la marine.
-Good one is Les pêcheurs (close to gare).
+Good one is Les pêcheurs (close to gare), for grill in the chimney: l'os ou l'arête.
   - Crash plan for eating (restaurants close early here ~23h max!): quite some choices place Rallier du Baty, rue de Saint Malo, or rue Saint Georges.

 ### Local shopping